The BROAD workshop

 The paper submission site is now open:

-The submission code for this workshop is “y82p2”.
+The submission code for this workshop will be given soon.

 Affiliation: Department of Computer Science, Faculty TI, University of Applied Sciences Hamburg